derekblair/ILPDFKit/README.md

   1. Linearized PDF files (Linearization is broken after save.
 File will open correctly using WKWebView, Preview, and Chrome but Adobe reader fails)

-  2. Object Streams (This library can not currently save fields stored in object streams, introduced in PDF 1.5 , files that use object streams are sometimes refered to as compressed files as object streams can compress PDF objects in the file).
+  2. Object Streams (This library can not currently save fields stored in object streams, introduced in PDF 1.5 , files that use object streams are sometimes referred to as compressed files as object streams can compress PDF objects in the file).

-## Features

-  For this version, all features are considered experimental.
-Expanded features and documentation will be released in subsequent versions.

-  * View and interact with PDF forms (Button, Text, and Choice)
-  * Extract and modify AcroForm values.
-  * Save form data to the original PDF file (See limitations above)
-  * Created XML respresentation of all forms and data for form submission.
-  * Easy introspection using PDFDocument, PDFPage, PDFDictionary and PDFArray.
-  * Rapidly, parse, extract and analyze PDF document structure, data and properties.

 ## Usage